zenstackhq/zenstack-docs/docs/the-complete-guide/part1/8-debugging.md

 #  Debugging

 ZenStack provides you with a set of powerful tools to model the authorization aspects of your application.
-However, it is not always easy to understand why an operation is rejected, or why a query gives in seemingly incorrect results.
+However, it can be challenging to understand why an operation is rejected or why a query gives seemingly incorrect results.

 You can let ZenStack log all queries sent to the wrapped Prisma Client and use it to inspect the effect of your policy rules.
 To enable the logging, pass an extra `logPrismaQuery` option when calling the `enhance` function: